dvdred/zabbix-zfs-checks/README.md

 Read MACRO.md to set the Regular Expression Filters needed by this template to not collide with other templates (TODO check if it is really useful).

-AGENTSIDE: run bash script to install zabbix custom commands for agent:
+AGENTSIDE: run bash script to install or update zabbix custom commands for the agent:
 - zpool discovery
 - zpool status
-- zpool triggers if not ONLINE
 - zpool stats
 - zpool stats graph
+- zpool triggers if not ONLINE
+- zpool trigger for low space
 - dataset discovery
 - dataset status
+- dataset stats (space only)
-- dataset triggers (if not MOUNTED)
+- dataset triggers if not MOUNTED
-- dataset stats (space)
-- dataset trigger (for low space)
+- dataset trigger for low space